 Local architect, Rachel Sara, attracted by the changes, adopted us as a ‘Live Project’ for her MA students at UWE and, after completing that project, we applied for Pocket Park funding from the DCLG.
 Collaborating with Thomas Sale and Luke Carnaby we designed and built a set of play sculptures that can move and adapt to form pitches, stalls and play spaces.
 We re-used all the wooden form work (much of it already re-used) to build more planters, and involved locals, especially teenagers, in the design.
 I also designed and painted a new mural with Amy Hutchings and Dave Bain to welcome people to play.

-We’re proud to announce an RHS 2016 Bristol in Bloom ‘It’s your Neighbourhood’ award for a ‘Thriving’ garden!
+We’re proud to announce RHS 2016-2019 Bristol in Bloom ‘It’s your Neighbourhood’ awards for a ‘Thriving’ garden!
 Especially proud as we only use rain water and it is maintained by the community.

 Art under the Flyover has it’s own blog site so you can read about what we’ve been up to over the year and find out about all the creative teams and individuals who been involved and the views of the community.